-If you’re looking for answers to Severance’s many mysteries though, you’ll want a peek inside season 2’s writing room, with scripts now being worked on ahead of filming.
+If you’re looking for answers to Severance’s many mysteries though, you’ll want a peek inside season 2’s writing room, with scripts now being finalised for filming.
 It’s said to be quite a collaborative process between the show’s key creative teams.
 Even star Adam Scott gets to ‘peek in’ on what’s coming up for his character Mark.

 “It’s not really a straight line process, and it never was with this show,” Erickson explained to Deadline following the show’s 14 nominations for the 2022 Emmys.

 “Ben Stiller is very involved with the creation of the story, which is the same as how it was in season 1.
 It was always about this sort of weird alchemy of his ideas and my ideas, and filtering those through each other until we get something that we both agree feels right.
 So, it’s a really in-depth process, but a joyful process, and that’s what we’re doing right now.”